inria-muse/hostview-processing/README.md

 ### Testing

-To run all the unit tests (in ./app/test), do:
+To run all the unit tests (in ./app/test), first make sure a postgres is running somewhere (e.g. in a container from above):

-    $ docker ps -a // list available container
+    $ docker ps -a // list all containers
     $ docker network ls // list networks
     $ docker start <postgres:9.5 container id>

+Then run the processing app container with the test flag (make sure to link to the postgres container or point to a valid hostview db):

     $ docker run --rm --net=<hostview_back-tier> --link <postgres:9.5 container name>:postgres -e NODE_ENV=development -e TEST=1 -e PROCESS_DB=postgres://hostview:h0stvi3w@postgres/hostview hostview/processing

 ### Production

-To run the app, use Docker Compose (will start Redis + App containers, host Postgresql):
+To run the app, use Docker Compose (will start Redis + App containers, with on host Postgresql):

     PROCESS_DB=postgres://<user>:<password>@ucn.inria.fr/hostview docker-compose -f prod.yml -d up